Raja Dhruv Dev

-Raja Dhruv Dev of Deva dynasty of Jammu ruled Jammu from 1707 to 1733.
+Raja Dhruv Dev was the ruler of the Deva dynasty of Jammu who ruled from 1707 to 1733.

 According to the Rajdarshani, a historical chronicle by 19th-century historian Ganeshdas Badenra, the Mubarak Mandi Palace was founded when Raja Dhruv Dev in 1710, after consulting his astrologers, moved his residence from the older palace in Purani Mandi to a new, grander location overlooking the Tawi River.
 During his tenure, the Battle of Jammu (1712) was fought in which he sided with the Mughals to defeat Sikh rebel Banda Singh Bahadur.